Ryderjj89/rsvp-manager/README.md

 A modern event RSVP management system with customizable backgrounds and item coordination.

-This project was created completely by the [Cursor AI Code Editor](https://www.cursor.com/)!
+This project was created completely by the [Cursor AI Code Editor](https://www.cursor.com/) & Visual Studio Code with [Cline](https://cline.bot/)!

 ## Features